wodneromg/lazydemo/README.md

-# lazydemo
+# Flask Study
-This is a demo
+This is a web project.

-Test
+About flask.